scaled/scaled/README.md

 Because Scaled checks itself and all of its extensions out directly from source, you can simply start hacking on the code that is checked out in `SCALED_HOME/Packages`.
 This is not wildly different than how I develop Scaled.
-I actually have the packages checked out elsewhere and symlink them into `SCALED_HOME/Packages`, but that's mainly so that I can arrange the myriad Scaled subprojects into a slightly less flat directory structure.
+I actually have the packages checked out elsewhere and symlink them into `SCALED_HOME/Packages`, but that's mainly so that I can arrange the numerous Scaled subprojects into a slightly less flat directory structure.

 I'll eventually add support to the Scaled Package Manager to make it easier to maintain a "working"